fizalihsan/fizalihsan.github.io/source/technology/aws.md

 {% img /technology/aws-services.png %}

-# Overview

-* Data size and solution
-	* Small - RDBMS
-	* Medium - NoSQL
-	* Large/Huge - Hadoop ecosystem
-	* Complex - NewSQL
-* Data storage Types
-	* Warm storage
-		* S3
-	* Cold storage
-		* Glacier
-  * EC2 storage
-    * Single - EBS (Elastic Block Storage)
-    * Multiple - EFS (Elastic File Storage)
-* CDN - Amazon CloudFront
-* Regions & Availability Zones
-  * Geographic proximity to your users
-  * Regional affinity
-  * www.cloudping.info - to estimate the latency from your browser to each AWS region
-  * Availability zones are like data centers.
-Each AWS region has at least 2 availability zones. e.g.,

 # AWS Fundamentals

 * **Cloud Computing - Deployment Models**
 	* *All-in cloud-based application* is fully deployed in the cloud, with all components of the app running in the cloud
 	* *Hybrid deployment* is a common approach taken by many enterprises that connects infrastructure and apps between cloud-based resources and existing resources, typically in an existing data center.

+{% img right /technology/aws-regions-availability-zones.jpg %}

 * **Global Infrastructure**
+	* Each *region* is a separate geographic area.
+	* Each region has multiple, isolated locations known as *Availability Zones*.
+	* Resources aren't replicated across regions unless organizations choose to do so.
+	* For fault tolerance and stability, each region is completely isolated from each other.
+	* Each Availability Zone is also isolated, but they are connected through low-latency links.
+	* Each Availability Zone is located in lower-risk flood plains using a discrete UPS and on-site backup generators.
+They are each fed via different grids from independent utilities to reduce single points of failures further.
+	* Organizations retain complete control and ownership over the region in which their data is physically located, allowed them to meet regional compliance and data residency requirements.
+  * www.cloudping.info - to estimate the latency from your browser to each AWS region

 * **Accessing the platform**
 	* via Amazon console
 	* via CLI